You are here: Home > Court Offices >Domestic Relations

 How to File:

-To file a new action, an appointment is needed.
-You can either stop by the office or call for an appointment date.
-Appointments are usually scheduled within one week of your request.
+To file a new action, you can file online at childsupport.state.pa.us.
+You can also stop in the office to file online.
 The Domestic Relations Office has a staff of qualified professionals to help you through the support process.
+ONCE YOU FILE, THE OFFICE WILL NOTIFY YOU IF YOU STILL NEED AN APPOINTMENT WITH OUR INTAKE OFFICER.
 When you come into the office for your appointment, the Intake officer will ask you questions and complete the paperwork needed to initiate the action.
 The appointment usually takes about a half hour.
 If the absent parent is out of state, it could take up to an hour to complete the paperwork.

 Support Conferences:

 After your initial appointment, a conference will be scheduled for local actions.
-Conferences are scheduled within 2-3 weeks after the filing of your support action.
+Conferences are scheduled 4-6 weeks after the filing of your support action.
 If you are filing an out-of-state action (UIFSA), the paperwork filed at intake will be processed and forwarded to the appropriate state.

+Carbon County follows Pa Rule of Civil Procedure 1910.12.
 A conference officer will conduct the support conference.
-Plan on an hour for the conference.
+The conference should take 1 to 2 hours to complete.
 Based on the financial information supplied by the parties, the conference officer will determine the amount of support to be paid by the absent parent.
-If either party does not agree with the support amount, a hearing before a Hearing Officer can be requested.
-This must be done within ten days of the recommended Order.
+If both parties attend the conference and an agreement is not reached at the conference, the matter will be scheduled before the Hearing Officer.
+If either party is not present at the conference, a recommended Order is done and sent to both parties; either party has twenty days to request a de novo hearing.
 This hearing is a formal hearing where parties testify.
 Based on that testimony, the Hearing Officer makes Findings of Facts and Conclusions of Law.
-A recommended Order is entered and again either party has ten days to appeal this Order.
-If an appeal is requested, the party must file exceptions to the recommended Order.
-Local rules are then followed.
-Once all the legal documents are filed, the matter is then scheduled before the Court and a Judge hears the case.
-Parties also have the option to a support amount by agreement.
+A recommended Order is entered and again either party has twenty days to appeal this Order.
+If an appeal is requested, the party must file exceptions to the recommended Order pursuant to local rules.
+The matter is then scheduled before the Court and a Judge hears the case.

 Enforcement: